• Home

 But I suppose my curiosity got the best of me and I just couldn’t bring myself to do it.
 Therefore I decided I would just leave it and let it (hopefully) grow back again.
 You see there was still a complete structure of living roots under the ground that were just waiting there to help the little stump burst back into life and I suppose I just couldn’t deny what was left of that Eremophila the opportunity to regrow again.

-Sounds very sentimental, I know, but I’ll be honest with you I did have another reason for letting that plant grow and that other reason was this.
+Sounds very sentimental, I know, but I’ll be honest with you.
+I did have another reason for letting that plant grow and that other reason was this.

 There are some gardeners that still believe that many Australian Native Plants tend to grow fast and die.
-They also believe that if you prune them you will kill them and as result as you drive or walk around the suburbs you do see some really average specimens of Grevilleas, Banksias and even Eremophilas growing in home gardens.
+They also believe that if you prune them you will kill them and as result as you drive or walk around the suburbs you do see some really average specimens of grevilleas, banksias and even eremophilas growing in home gardens.

 Now I also know that some gardeners like to replicate the Australian bush and if that’s their intention then that’s fine, while others are just lazy and so I suppose that’s just the way it is as you will never interest these “gardeners” in tidying up their gardens.
-But there are also many gardeners out there that love to garden but don’t realize just how beneficial pruning your Australian Native Plants can actually be.
+But there are also many gardeners out there that love to garden but don’t realise just how beneficial pruning your Australian Native Plants can actually be.

 Now I know that not every plant can be cut back to a stump and then regrow but many can.
 Therefore if you’re unsure then why not just cut back part of it, well back below the green growth and then wait and see if the bare wood regrows.
 If it responds, then you have the green light to go ahead and cut the rest of the shrub back to your liking.

-As you can see Eremophila Thundercloud has started to grow back again and in hindsight maybe I could have pruned it back even harder again, below the split, but I also know that if I keep the plant well pruned and compact it should be reasonably wind tolerant and shouldn’t (fingers crossed) split any further.
+As you can see Eremophila ‘Thundercloud’ has started to grow back again and in hindsight maybe I could have pruned it back even harder again, below the split, but I also know that if I keep the plant well pruned and compact it should be reasonably wind tolerant and shouldn’t (fingers crossed) split any further.

-So that’s the story of my Eremophila Thundercloud.
+So that’s the story of my Eremophila ‘Thundercloud’.
 It’s growing back just nicely and if I’m lucky it may even flower again in a few months, but we’ll just have to wait and see.

 Related Posts